Whether you are selling a product, collecting email addresses, optimizing your landing page to maximize website conversions should be top priority.

 An optimized landing page transitions a visitor to a conversion in as little amount of time as possible.
 This transition needs to be smooth, seamless, and a free of any unnecessary distractions.

 A common cause of distraction is messy content layout.

 The content on your landing page should be enjoyable to read and simple to comprehend.

-Break up messy blocks of text by sticking to 2 – 3 sentence paragraphs, and provide illustrations to help visitors quickly absorb the presented information
+Break up messy blocks of text by sticking to 2 – 3 sentence paragraphs.
+Provide illustrations to help visitors quickly absorb the presented information

-Not including a navigation bar and a footer on your landing page will make your CTA easy to identify and leave your visitors with only one possible course of action – completing the conversion process.
+Not including a navigation bar and a footer on your landing page will make your CTA easy to identify.
+It leaves your visitors with only one possible course of action: completing the conversion process.

 Here is an example:

 Note how the absence of a navigation bar and clean minimalistic layout adds prominence to the clear call to action at the centre of the page.

 Note the neat 2-3 sentence paragraphs and how the illustrations provide visual variety to the content.